GeoMOER/moer-base-python/docs/units/_unit00/unit00-03_faq.md

 #### How can I set the Python interpreter for a whole folder in VS Code instead of doing it for each script?"

 In this video, you’ll learn how to set the Python interpreter for an entire folder in Visual Studio Code, so you don’t have to configure it for each script individually
-You’ll find the video in ILIAS under BasePython → LernVideos → VS_Interpreter.mp4
+You’ll find the video in ILIAS under BasePython →  Lernvideos  → VS_Interpreter.mp4

 #### How can I set up the Python path on Windows as an administrator?
-You’ll find the video in ILIAS under BasePython → LernVideos → windows_python_path.mp4.
+You’ll find the video in ILIAS under BasePython →  Lernvideos  → windows_python_path.mp4.